 Roundabouts present a unique challenge for the design of pedestrian crossings.
-In a roundabout, the crosswalk markings should comply with the MUTCD, Part 3, FHWA's Roundabouts: An Informational Guide, Second Edition and the FDOT Traffic Engineering Manual.
+In a roundabout, the crosswalk markings should comply with the MUTCD, Part 3, NCHRP Report 672 Roundabouts: An Informational Guide, Second Edition and the FDOT Traffic Engineering Manual.

 8.3.3.2 Midblock Crosswalks